Abhineet-22/DataKavach/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

-## Donations

-If you find this project useful and would like to support its continued development, you can make a donation via [Buy Me a Coffee](https://buymeacoffee.com/aarambhdevhub).

 Thank you for your support!